Shropshire Holiday July 2007 - page 3

 |

 On the last day it rained - and rained!
-So we visited The Land of
+So we visited the Land of

 Lost Content in Craven Arms, a museum of artefacts from recent bygone

 times.
-The Land of Lost Content is another attraction that doesn't
+The Land of Lost Content is another attraction that

-interesting enough, if rather ill maintained.
+exhibits were interesting enough, if rather ill maintained.
+So we

 |